Optimal rates of decay for operator semigroups on Hilbert spaces: Special classes of functions

 where $p\colon[a,\infty)\rightarrow\RR$ is a measurable function such that $s\mapsto p(s)/s$ is locally integrable on $[a,\infty)$ and $p(s)\rightarrow0$ as $s\rightarrow\infty$, and $q\colon[a,\infty)\rightarrow(0,\infty)$ is a measurable function such that $q(s)\rightarrow q_0$ as $s\rightarrow\infty$ for some $q_0>0$.
-Using this representation it can be shown that every regularly varying function of strictly positive (respectively, negative) index is asymptotically equivalent to an eventually increasing (respectively, decreasing) regularly varying function of the same index, and one can even ensure that this function is smooth.
+Using this representation it can be shown that every regularly varying function of strictly positive (respectively, negative) index is asymptotically equivalent to an eventually increasing (respectively, decreasing) regularly varying function of the same index, and one can even ensure that this function is smooth; see \cite[Theorems~1.5.3 and 1.8.2]{BiGoTe89}.
 Moreover, if one is interested in regularly varying functions only up to asymptotic equivalence then one may always take the function $q$ in the representation \eqref{eq:slow_rep} to be constant.
+Further information about regularly varying functions may be found in~\cite[Chapters 1 and 2]{BiGoTe89}, but see also \cite[Section~2]{BaChTo16}.

 Given $a\ge0$ and a measurable function $M\colon[a,\infty)\to(0,\infty)$ we say that $M$ has \emph{positive increase} if there exist strictly positive constants $\alpha>0$, $c\in(0,1]$ and $s_0\geq a$ such that